mayaobobby/leetcode_easy/README.md

 Strings:
 1.Reverse String:
+Copy reversedly one by one(Don't forget the last null one).

 2.Reverse Integer:
+Modulus 10 then get the last significant then devided by 10 to get rid of it.

 3.First Unique Character in a String:
+ASCII table to list the lowercase letters from 0~25, then check the numbers of every letter.

 4.Valid Anagram:
+Compare the numbers of lowercase letters as the last one.

 5.Valid Palindrome:
+Make every letter into lowercase in order to consider only alphanumeric characters and put them into an array, then compare.

 6.String to Integer:
+isdigit()function.
+Firstly to identify the the positive or negative, then to read every value.
+P.S. long type result in order to identify if the value is in appropriate range(int).

 7.Implement strStr():
+memcmp().

 8.Count and Say:

 9.Longest Commom Prefix:

 Linked List:
 1.Delete Node in a Linked List:

 2.Remove Nth Node From End of List:
 3.Reverse Linked List:
 4.Merge Two Sorted Lists: